 CHAT Khyrunnisa on what led her to write two books based on sports

-Recently, members of a Thiruvananthapuram-based children’s book club adapted her football-based book Goal Butterfingers for a two-hour musical.
+Recently, members of a Thiruvananthapuram-based children’s book club adapted her football-based book Goal Butterfinger as a musical and created a two-hour performance.

 In 2006, Khyrunnisa was asked by Tinkle to create a regular character for the magazine.
 Her choice was Butterfingers.

 “He became a favourite with children.
 Though clumsy, he is well-intentioned, funny and an endearing character.
 Children tell me they love him because they can relate to him.”

 Khyrunnisa loves sports.
 Since her first novel was well received, she decided to write another one on sports.
 “I thought I’d move to another sport and chose football, which is another favourite sport.
 Also, when we have been subscribing to The Sportstar for almost 25 years, how can sports not figure in my books?
 I love sports!”

 “I wanted to evoke a realistic school atmosphere.
 I deliberately didn’t give a definite location in order to have a pan-Indian appeal.
 The books had to be humorous and enjoyable.
 I also wanted the descriptions of matches to be exciting, funny and free of mistakes.”